juju/docs/src/en/charms-offline-strategies.md

 The de-facto forward proxy solution on Ubuntu is [`squid`][upstream-squid].

+Let the HTTP proxy and the HTTPS proxy be given by $HTTP_PROXY and $HTTPS_PROXY respectively.
+Note that these values are often the same.

+### No HTTP/S proxy

+When an HTTP/S proxy is configured there may be destinations that should be excluded from using it.
+Such destinations are set with the `no_proxy` variable.

+In general, all instances within a cloud should be able to communicate directly with one another.
+It may, or it may not, be necessary to express this via the `no_proxy` variable.
+This is because it is limited to the HTTP and HTTPS protocols, which may not apply in every case.
+Nevertheless, it is often done out of simplicity.

+The localhost system and its local IP address are also typically included in this set of destinations.

 ## APT proxy

 An HTTP/S proxy may not accept HTTP/S requests for APT packages.
 The idea of an